marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/msp430-function-attributes.rst

   function will rouse the processor from any low-power state that it might be in when the function exits.

-.. index:: lower function attribute, MSP430

-.. index:: upper function attribute, MSP430

-.. index:: either function attribute, MSP430
+.. index:: lower function attribute, MSP430, upper function attribute, MSP430, either function attribute, MSP430

 .. gcc-attr:: lower, upper, either